Provider Rating Price Link

 Another important factor to consider when selecting a secure VPN is whether or not it leaks your IP.
 If your super-secure VPN is leaking your IP address, it’s not that secure after all.
 Verifying that your VPN has no leaks is simple – websites like ipleak and dnsleaktest will do the trick.

-Additional VPN Features
+Additional VPN security Features

 There is a small collection of features that any good VPN will include.
 First and foremost, for security reasons, you’ll want a VPN that offers a kill switch.
 In the case of an internet interruption or abrupt drop, a kill switch will ensure that your internet is disconnected – thus protecting your real IP address from public view.